meduryllc/reach-blog-tutorial/tut-4/README.md

 29    }
 ```

-Lines 16 through 19 present the user with the choice of creating a test account if they can or inputing a secret to load an existing account.
+Lines 16 through 19 present the user with the options to either creating a test account or input a secret passphrase to load an existing account.

 Line 21 creates the test account as before.